vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

         resolve(data);
     });
 ```
-Before understanding this gigantic parameter tree, let us be awar of some basic concepts:
+Before understanding this gigantic parameter tree, let us be aware of some basic concepts:
-* Codec - Program that Compresses(co) and Decompresses(dec) Media Files to be trasnferred over the internet.
+* Codec - Program that Compresses(co) and Decompresses(dec) Media Files to be transferred over the internet.
 If the Encoder uses Codec C1, te downstream consumers must also use Codec C1 to decode the content and play the Media.
 * H.264 - The Codec that we use.
 For each of the Video Outputs, we provide a separate H.264 Configuration which the Codec uses to Encode/Decode our Live Stream.

 Let's understand the params now:
-* InputSpecification - All the way till now we talked about `MPEG`, while descripbing Transport Tream or while getting to HLS.
+* InputSpecification - All the way till now we talked about `MPEG`, while describing Transport stream or while getting to HLS.
 We use MPEG-2 Input at 10MBPS Bitrate at HD Resolution.
 * EncoderSettings.AudioDescriptions - We specify 4 `Audio Outputs`, ranging from Bitrate 128000 to 192000 at 48000 SampleRate
 * EncoderSettings.VideoDescriptions - We specify 4 `Video Outputs`, ranging from Bitrate 30BPS to 320x240 to 1920x1080 Resolutions